-As our client, it is important to us that you remain informed and protected.
+As a Sanlam client, we want to help you remain informed and protected.
 Now, more than ever, your financial planner is here to assist you and guide your financial decisions – so make contact digitally or telephonically if you need to.
 Please refer to our FAQs and our holding statement to find out what you are covered for and how to claim.
 For more answers to your questions, please fill in the form below.
 We are here to help you.

 27 March 2020